JSDID/JSDID/README.md

 # <h2>About me</h2>

-<p>I am a FrontEnd developer who works with the internal parts of the site: I write code in various languages responsible for smooth operation.</p>
+<p>I'm a FrontEnd developer who works with the internal parts of the site: I write code in various languages responsible for smooth operation.</p>

 # <h2>My skills</h2>